Gas Leaf Blower Ban in US States and Cities

 There are no statewide bans on gas-powered leaf blowers in Alabama.
 However, specific cities like Daphne have implemented noise ordinances that indirectly impact the use of these devices.

-In Daphne, the Noise Ordinance 2012-35, restricts noise levels during certain hours, which could negatively impact businesses that use gas-powered equipment.
-Mountain Brook also has limits on lawn equipment operation hours, while no direct prohibitions are in effect.
+In Daphne, the Noise Ordinance 2012-35 restricts noise levels during certain hours, which could negatively impact businesses that use gas-powered equipment.
+Mountain Brook also limits lawn equipment operation hours while no direct prohibitions are in effect.

 • Birmingham has begun drafting the ordinance.

-• Daphne – Restrictions to sound level of 80 dB during 7 am to 10 am from 50 feet.
+• Daphne – Restrictions to the sound level of 80 dB from 7 am to 10 am from 50 feet.

 • Montgomery country – Complete prohibition from July 1, 2025

-• Mountain Brook – Prohibition on lawn equipment for commercial purposes within a Residential district, between the hours of 6:00 pm and 7:00 am weekdays (8 am weekends).
+• Mountain Brook – Prohibition of lawn equipment for commercial purposes within a residential district between 6:00 pm and 7:00 a.m. on weekdays (8 a.m. on weekends).

 Alaska

-• Anchorage: The Sweep Guidelines Letter 2022 provides recommendations on leaf blower usage to help protect air quality.
+• Anchorage: The Sweep Guidelines Letter 2022 recommends leaf blower usage to help protect air quality.

 Arizona

 Arizona took some regulatory actions concerning gas-powered leaf blowers.
-Guidelines and restrictions have been established by the local governments of Phoenix, Scottsdale, and Goodyear.
-One such example is the Maricopa Leaf Blower Restriction Ordinance, even though there is no state-wide ban.
+The local governments of Phoenix, Scottsdale, and Goodyear established guidelines and restrictions.
+One example is the Maricopa Leaf Blower Restriction Ordinance, despite no state-wide ban.

 • Goodyear: The city has implemented specific codes to regulate the use of leaf blowers to ensure compliance with environmental standards.

-• Scottsdale: Restrictions are in place regarding the operation times and locations of gas-powered leaf blowers.
+• Scottsdale: Restrictions regarding gas-powered leaf blowers’ operation times and locations are in place.
 Specific details are regulated under AZ Statute 49-457.01, which addresses air quality and usage restrictions.

 Arkansas

-Gas-powered leaf blowers are not completely banned in Arkansas.
+Gas-powered leaf blowers are not entirely banned in Arkansas.
 However, local laws in urban cities like Fayetteville, Pine Bluff, and Conway might force limitations.
-Benton’s Nuisance Ordinance 2021, for instance, addresses noise and environmental issues that may have an indirect impact on gas blower use.
+Benton’s Nuisance Ordinance 2021, for instance, addresses noise and environmental issues that may indirectly impact gas blower use.

 • Benton: Proposed Nuisance Ordinance 2021.

-• Conway: The O-09-55 Ordinance regulates noise levels and the use of gas-powered lawn equipment, including leaf blowers.
+• Conway: The O-09-55 Ordinance regulates noise levels and gas-powered lawn equipment, including leaf blowers.

 • Fayetteville: The city enforces Burn Permits and Alternatives regulations, which could indirectly affect leaf blower usage by restricting certain activities that contribute to air pollution.